laozhuang727/java-design-patterns/event-queue/README.md

 ## Intent
 Event Queue is a good pattern if You have a limited accessibility resource (for example:
 Audio or Database), but You need to handle all the requests that want to use that.
-It puts all the requests in a queue and process them asynchronously.
+It puts all the requests in a queueList and process them asynchronously.
-Gives the resource for the event when it is the next in the queue and in same time removes it from the queue.
+Gives the resource for the event when it is the next in the queueList and in same time removes it from the queueList.

 ![alt text](./etc/model.png "Event Queue")